Oliver-Y/nrf52IR/README.md

 # scratch-microvm

-Scratch MicroVM is a stack based, token threaded, virtual machine used to represent, run, and maintain the state of programs for embedded devices
+Scratch MicroVM is a stack based, threaded, virtual machine used to represent, run, and maintain the state of programs for embedded devices

 ### micro:bit Reference Implementation

 This implementation of the MicroVM uses the [micro:bit](https://microbit.org/) as the target platform.
 The micro:bit features the nRF51822, a 32-bit Cortex-M0 processor running at 16MHz with 16KB of RAM and 256KB of flash (early rev. had just 128KB).
+This firmware does not use any micro:bit libaries and instead relies solely on the Nordic SDK.

 The micro:bit also includes a 25 LED 5x5 matrix display, two momentary switches, accelerometer and magnetometer, and general purpose I/O pins exposed via an edge connector.